People who work in the localization and translation industry use loads of jargon and abbreviations.

 But spend some time talking to people from outside the localization industry, and you’ll often see localization being used interchangeably with translation.
 Those who are practitioners know that these two processes differ, and they know exactly how.

-To show you the differences (and similarities) between translation and localization, we collected creative examples and use cases for various industries.
+To show you the difference between translation and localization, we’ll share creative examples and use cases for various industries.
+We’ll also explain when it makes sense to localize vs. translate.

 But first, let us get clarity on the fundamental differences of localization vs translation.